functionland/docs/docs/release/functionyard/fxblox-hardware.md

    - After about 15 minutes, the LED blinks green and blue.
 Remove the USB drive.
    - Restart the FxBlox by unplugging and plugging back the power.
    - Optionally, reinsert the USB in a different port or remove the files if using the top port again.
-5. **First Boot**: On the first boot post-update, the FxBlox may automatically reboot twice, taking about 10 minutes to show the FxBlox WiFi.
-You can also reboot once manually yourself to ensure proper completion of update.
+5. **Wait 10 min after First Boot**: On the first boot post-update, the FxBlox automatically reboots 3 times, taking about 10 minutes to fully process the update and show the FxBlox WiFi.
+Please wait for `10 minutes` before doing anything.
+You may think it is done or stuck or it is turned off, but be sure that it is processing hte update for `10 minutes` after the frist boot.
+We will add LED indicators in the future updates

 ### Step 4: Post-Update